burrrata/cryptoeconomics.study_rust_edition/src/ch2/state.md

 }

 // As promised, accounts have a balance.
-// They also have a nonce which is used to add a unique
+// Accounts also have a nonce which is a number that
+// gets incremented with every valid transaction sent.
-// serial number to every tx and prevent duplicates from
+// The nonce is added to every tx and this helps prevent
-// being processed.
+// duplicates from being processed.
 #[derive(Debug, Clone)]
 struct Account {
     balance: f32,